 MHR14 – Modbus Address 40014 – 16 bit unsigned – Read / Write (Bar Graph)

-The Real Time Graph Object is used to monitor up to 8 different tag names.
+The Real Time Graphs Object is used to monitor up to 8 different tag names.
 We can view up to 24 points for the duration selected.
 The values displayed are not stored in the panel.
-The real time graph object will begin a new display each time the screen with this object is accessed.
+The real time graphs object will begin a new display each time the screen with this object is accessed.

 Select screen 6 from the navigation window.
 Select Real Time Graph under the Meter/Graph heading in the Object list.
 Now click and hold Sample-2 from the parts list and drag onto our screen.